Temporal Correlation in Last Passage Percolation with Flat Initial Condition via Brownian Comparison: Introduction

-As we rely on estimates from \cite{HHJ+} for the Airy$_2$ process, our results (see Theorem \ref{t:upper} and Theorem \ref{t:lower}) even though are formulated in a non-asymptotic form, require $n$ to be sufficiently large depending on a uniform lower bound on $\frac{r}{n}$.
-In contrast, the corresponding results in \cite{BG18} only required $r\gg 1$ as certain regularity estimates there were directly proved (using only one point estimates) for the pre-limiting point-to-line profile in Exponential LPP, leading to uniformly non-asymptotic results.
-Here we need stronger control on the point-to-line profile which, so far, is only available in either Brownian LPP or in the Airy limit.
+Even though our results (see Theorem \ref{t:upper} and Theorem \ref{t:lower}) are formulated in a non-asymptotic form, we require $n$ to be sufficiently large depending on a uniform lower bound on $\frac{r}{n}$, since we rely on estimates from \cite{HHJ+} for the Airy$_2$ process.
+In contrast, the corresponding results in \cite{BG18} only required $r\gg 1$ as certain regularity estimates there were directly proved (using only one point estimates) for the pre-limiting line-to-point profile in exponential LPP, leading to uniformly non-asymptotic results.
+Here we need stronger control on the line-to-point profile which, so far, is only available in either Brownian LPP or in the Airy limit.
 Finite $n$ versions of our results without the restriction $r>\delta n$ can presumably be proved in the context of Brownian LPP using our techniques; however we do not explore that question here.

 Finally, it is also worth mentioning that the correlation across two times have recently been investigated beyond the zero temperature case.
 Using a different Gibbs property from \cite{CH16}, and one point estimates from \cite{CG18b, CG18a}, correlation exponents have recently been established in \cite{CGH19} for the KPZ equation.